osmcode/pyosmium/README.md

 script uses per default either a globally installed libosmium or looks for the source in `../libosmium`.
 You can set a custom location with `LIBOSMIUM_PREFIX`.

-To use a custom boost installation, set `BOOST_PREFIX`.

 To compile the bindings, run